A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

-Fig.~\ref{fig7} shows the coverage probability of the proposed SFI-LoRa scheme at different modes based on the Hata path loss model \cite{ref16} over AWGN and Rayleigh fading channels.
-In this channel model, path loss is the most variable quantity in the link budget.
-It depends on frequency, antenna height, receive terminal location relative to obstacles and reflectors, and link distance, among many other factors \cite{ref67}.
-Specifically, the Hata path loss model has four modes: open, suburban, small city, and large city \cite{ref16}, as shown in Table~\ref{tab5}.
+In this subsection, the Hata path loss model \cite{ref16} is assumed to analyze the coverage probability of the proposed SFI-LoRa scheme.
+The Hata path loss model considers antenna height, propagation distance, frequency, and environment type, and thus has been widely used in the performance evaluation of LoRa schemes \cite{ref74,ref108,ref109}.
+In the Hata model, path loss is the most variable quantity in the link budget.
+It depends on frequency, antenna height, receive terminal location relative to obstacles and reflectors, and link distance, among many other factors \cite{ref16}.
+Specifically, the Hata path loss model has four modes: open, suburban, small city, and large city, as shown in Table~\ref{tab5}.
 Furthermore, the basic function for Hata path loss is derived as